morris/vanilla-todo/README.md

-The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without diverging into building a custom framework&mdash;except for rendering variable numbers of elements efficiently.
+The study's method helped discovering patterns and techniques that are at least on par with a framework-based approach for the given subject, without diverging into building a custom framework.

+A notable exception to the latter is rendering variable numbers of elements in a concise way.
+I was unable to eliminate the verbosity involved in basic but efficient reconciliation.
 Further research is needed in this area, but for now this appears to be a valid candidate for a (possibly external) general-purpose utility.

-When looking at the downsides remember that all of the individual parts are self-contained, highly decoupled, portable, and congruent to the web platform.
+When looking at the downsides, remember that all of the individual parts are self-contained, highly decoupled, portable, and congruent to the web platform.
 The resulting implementation cannot "rust", by definition.

-Another thought be taken with a grain of salt: I believe frameworks make simple tasks even simpler but hard tasks (e.g. implementing cross-cutting concerns or performance optimizations) often more difficult.
+Another thought to be taken with a grain of salt: I believe frameworks make simple tasks even simpler, but hard tasks (e.g. implementing cross-cutting concerns or performance optimizations) often more difficult.

 ---